Treating Co-Occurring Disorders

-Co-occurring disorders, also referred to as a dual diagnosis or comorbidity, is often used to describe a situation where an individual is diagnosed with more than one disorder at the same time.1 Individuals who simultaneously struggle with both a mental health and substance use disorder are said to have co-occurring disorders—also referred to as a dual diagnosis.2
+Co-occurring disorders, also referred to as a dual diagnosis or comorbidity, is often used to describe a circumstance where an individual is diagnosed with more than one disorder at the same time.1 Individuals who simultaneously struggle with both a mental health and substance use disorder are said to have co-occurring disorders—also referred to as a dual diagnosis.2

 People often ask, what is the difference between a dual diagnosis and co-occurring disorder?
-A person with co-occurring disorders can actually have two or more disorders at once, dual diagnosis is the same concept.
+A person with co-occurring disorders can actually have two or more disorders at once; dual diagnosis is the same concept.

 Several mental health conditions may co-occur with substance use disorders, including: